-This minor may be completed only by students admitted to the Middle Childhood through Early Adolescence options of Elementary Education.
 The Department of English is housed in the College of Letters & Science.
-Students may wish to consult with the undergraduate advisor in English to discuss course selection and other issues related to this field of study.
+Students may wish to consult with an undergraduate advisor in English to discuss course selection and other issues related to this field of study.

 The English minor requires the completion of 24–30 credits to include the coursework listed below.
 A minimum cumulative grade point average of 2.75 is required, based on all UW–Madison coursework included in the minor.

 Note: Six credits of introductory literature must be completed prior to enrolling in coursework required for the English minor.
 Courses with an Literature breadth designation from many departments—e.g., Comparative Literature, Classical & Ancient Near Eastern Studies, African Languages and Literature, or Theatre and Drama—may be selected to meet this requirement.
 Students are encouraged to explore these options, although introductory English department coursework may also be used in this capacity.

 |Literature and Culture I: to the 18th Century

 |Literature and Culture II: from the 18th Century to the Present

 |Structure of English (students are encouraged to take this course as early as possible)

 |Children's or Young Adult Literature chosen in consulatation with advisor